melofton/reproducibility-demo/README.md

 5. If you find any issues that you can fix, fix them in the code

-6. Commit and Push the updates to your fork
+6. Commit and Push the updates to your fork.
+If you are using a Docker container you will need to set up your GitHub credentials on the container following: <https://github.com/frec-3044/git-rmd-intro-template/blob/main/assignment/instructions.md>

 7. Go to your fork on GitHub.com and select "Contribute".
 Open a PR.
 In the discussion of the PR, describe the key fixes that you to addressed.